budak7273/ArmorModules/PatchNotes/Update_2.0.4.md

     - The previous change resulted in being unable to jump with a jetpack (most noticeably the hover jetpack) without starting flight.
 	- You should no longer have to slide-jump or ctrl+jump to jump without starting the jetpack.
 	- New systems have been implemented that should you can jump around with relative ease without triggering flight on accident, while still letting you start flying quickly if you walk off a ledge.
-	- The timings are configurable.
+	- The timings are configurable, and in some cases *completely bypassed*.
 Read more in the New Features section.

 ## Bugfixes
 - I packed the base PowerSuit mod with the right texture files this time.
 Whoops.
 No more missing textures and icons, hopefully.
 Please let me know if you find any more.